Harasisco/Dockarizing-Django-nginx-MySQL/README.md

 docker run -d --name nginx -p 80:80 -v ./nginx/conf.d/:/etc/nginx/conf.d/ --net test --link web nginx:latest
 ```

-7. Access your Django application in your web browser to check the server type by navigating to http://localhost or using the IP 127.0.0.1.
+7. Access your Django application in your web browser by navigating to http://localhost or using the IP 127.0.0.1.

 ## Check The Connectivity